A new class of non-stationary Gaussian fields with general smoothness on metric graphs: Introduction

-\cite{bolin2023regularity} later showed that these fields can be generalized to have non-stationary covariance functions by considering a more general differential operator in \eqref{eq:spde}.
-Specifically, they introduced the so-called Generalized Whittle-Matérn fields as solutions to the differential equation $L^{\sfrac{\alpha}{2}} u = \Wcal$ where $L$ is a second order elliptic operator given by $L = \kappa^2 - \nabla\pare{H\nabla}$ for sufficiently smooth functions $\kappa$ and $H$.
+\cite{Bolin2024Regularity} later showed that these fields can be generalized to have non-stationary covariance functions by considering a more general differential operator in \eqref{eq:spde}.
+Specifically, they introduced the so-called Generalized Whittle--Mat\'ern fields as solutions to the differential equation $L^{\sfrac{\alpha}{2}} u = \mathcal{W}$ where $L$ is a second order elliptic operator given by $L = \kappa^2 - \nabla(H\nabla)$ for sufficiently smooth functions $\kappa$ and $H$.
 They showed that one can sample these models approximately by using a combination of the finite element method (FEM) and a quadrature approximation of the fractional power of the operator.
-These fields thus satisfy the first two requirements listed above.
-However, \cite{bolin2023regularity} did not consider statistical inference for these models, and their numerical approximation is not suitable for statistical applications as it is computationally demanding and incompatible with popular inference tools such as \texttt{R-INLA} \citep{lindgren2015bayesian}.
-See \citet{xiong2022covariance} for a discussion about this for models on Euclidean domains.
+Thus, these fields satisfy the first two requirements listed above.
+However, \cite{Bolin2024Regularity} did not consider statistical inference, and their numerical approximation is not suitable for statistical applications as it is computationally demanding and incompatible with popular inference tools such as \texttt{R-INLA} \citep{Lindgren2015Bayesian}.
+See \citet{Xiong2024Covariance} for a discussion about this for models on Euclidean domains.